GenomicaMicrob/mg_classifier/README.md

 mg_classifier assigns a taxonomy to 16S or 18S sequences produced by PCR amplification of metagenomic DNA.
 It can classify the sequences with several public databases.

 ### Dependencies
-You will need to install **vsearch**, to do so, please follow the instructions in the vsearch github [webpage](https://github.com/torognes/vsearch).

-Other scripts are included, although you might want them to be in you [PATH](http://www.troubleshooters.com/linux/prepostpath.htm); you can do this by copying them to /usr/bin (you will need superuser authorization for this, example: `sudo cp fastagrep.pl /usr/bin`) after they have been made executable (see below).
+All necessary scripts are included in the `scripts/ ` subfolder:
 - To cluster and classify sequences it relies on [vsearch](https://github.com/torognes/vsearch).
-- [fastagrep](http://nebc.nerc.ac.uk/nebc_website_frozen/nebc.nerc.ac.uk//tools/code-corner/scripts/sequence-formatting-and-other-text-manipulation.html#-ace_split-pl) which is included in the `scripts/ ` subfolder.
-- If you are processing many samples (usual stuff) the script needs another little perl script called compile_classifications.pl, also included in the `scripts/ ` subfolder.
+- If you are processing many samples (usual stuff) the script needs another little perl script called compile_classifications.pl.

 ### Download and install
 The best way to get mg_classifier is to clone this repository directly to your linux:
 1. Open a terminal and go to your prefered folder.
 2. Type `git clone https://github.com/GenomicaMicrob/mg_classifier.git`, this will automatically download all basic files to a new folder called mg_classifier, except vsearch.
 3. Make the install script executable: `chmod +x install.sh`.
-3. Execute the script as superuser: `sudo ./install.sh`.
-The script will download a big file (~445 MB) with the databases into the appropiate folder and uncompress it;it will also make symbolic links (in `/usr/local/bin`) to the necessary scripts.
+3. Execute the script as superuser: `sudo ./install.sh`

+The script will download a big file (~445 MB) with the databases into the appropiate folder and uncompress it.
+It will also make symbolic links (in `/usr/local/bin`) to the necessary scripts.

 For the fast processing of data, mg_classifier has to have the database formatted in a certain way.